PlanetScale vs Turso: Serverless MySQL vs Edge SQLite

 Choose PlanetScale

-Need MySQL with horizontal scaling and schema branching
+Need MySQL or Postgres with horizontal scaling, schema branching, and non-blocking migrations

 Choose Turso